matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 ```

 The emotes are defined inside of a dict called `short`, meant as the "short and easy" representation
 of the emotes.
-Other, additional, keys may exist to define more metadata for the emotes.
+Other, additional keys may exist to define more metadata for the emotes.
 No such
 guide exists yet.

 ### Room emotes